openeuropa/epoetry-client/README.md

 A bird's-eye overview of a typical translation request workflow can be outlined as follows:

-- The web application (e.g. a Drupal site) creates a translation request onto the ePoetry service, by performing a SOAP method call
+- The web application (e.g. a Drupal site) creates a translation request onto the ePoetry service, by making a SOAP method call
 - The ePoetry service synchronously answers such a call with either a response object, or an error
 - The translation request is manually processed by DGT backoffice, this can take several days
 - Once completed, the ePoetry service sends a notification to the web application, via a SOAP method call, which contains the requested translations